flux242/radiosonde/README.md

 ## Possible improvements
 - add MIN and MAX frequencies parameters to exclude aliasing on the left side and also make it ready for multi-dongle usage scenario
+- configurable address to broadcast sondes json output.
+Currently it is broadcasted locally on the UDP port 5676.
+- usage scenario when two script instances are started on the same computer.
+Currently it won't work because the they would use the same UDP ports for interprocess communication